safe-global/safe-docs/pages/sdk/relay-kit/reference/safe-4337-pack.md

 **Caveats**

-- Use this method to requests information about the `UserOperation` sent to the bundler.
+- Use this method to request information about the user operation sent to the bundler, but do not use it for the execution status.

 ### `getUserOperationReceipt(userOpHash)`